antonrosh/wallpaper-ai-slideshow/README.md

 *Costs are approximate and based on DALL-E 3 API pricing ($0.040 per HD image)* *Monthly estimates based on 30-day month*

+## Pricing Information

+The application uses the OpenAI API which has associated costs:

+- DALL-E 2: $0.020 per image (1024x1024)
+- DALL-E 3: $0.040 per image (1024x1024)

+Please note that these costs are subject to change.
+Check OpenAI's current pricing at: https://openai.com/pricing

 ## 💡 Usage Tips
 - Start with longer intervals to manage costs
 - Use manual mode to control spending